 - Why does Audacity create a folder full of .au files when I save a project?

 - Audacity crashed!
 Can I recover any unsaved data?

 - Can Audacity import or export formats like WMA, AC3 or iTunes files (M4A/MP4)?

-- Why do my exported files not include the metadata, like Album Artist or BPM?
+- Why do exported files not include Album Artist or BPM metadata, Album Art or Lyrics?

 - Why can’t I play MIDI files?